TEXTURED DREAMS is a vector illustration that portrays the personal journey of accepting natural textured, curly hair.

-An illustrative memoir, Textured Dreams is a reminder of the dreams had by countless ethnic youth in their journey to love their hair-and in turn to love themselves.
+An illustrative memoir, TEXTURED DREAMS is a reminder of the dreams had by countless youth of color in their journey to love their hair and other features of their physical appearance, while in turn, learning to love themselves.